*Interdisciplinary major. Not offered as minor. Only offered as major. No minor combination possible.

 Analysis and Forecasting of Time Series

 Time series are data sets that provide sequential information.
 These span all processes that vary with time and examples range from daily temperature variation, stock prices, price of goods, evolution of interest rates to motion of planets to name a few.
 This course deals with mathematical and statistical processes that can be used to describe and simulate time series data, and introduces modelling techniques for making forecasts.
+The pedagogy will include case-studies, hands-on learning, and real-world problem-solving activities that helps in equipping the student with the skills required in the workforce.

 Developmental Economics

-Advanced Machine Learning for Data Science
+Machine Learning for Data Science II

 Applied Multivariate Statistics